magnusnosnes/LineageHomology/README.md

 LineageHomology provides a set of functions that analyzes the outputs from an ancestral state reconstruction.
-Following du Plessis et al. (2021). ( 10.1126/science.abf2946 )to estimate if taxa have inhereted traits by homology or if their character state represents a novelty wrt. the other taxa in the tree
+Following du Plessis et al. (2021) (10.1126/science.abf2946) to estimate if taxa have inhereted traits by homology or if their character state represents a novelty wrt. the other taxa in the tree.

 ## Installation